cainy19com/cainy19com.github.io/op-mehico-esse/gaussian-pdf.md

 There will be combinations like
 $(x_1-\mu_1)(x_2-\mu_2)$
-other than squared,
-and their coefficients
-also as combinations of sigmas...
+other than simply one of them squared, and their coefficients also as combinations of products of sigmas...

 ---